- Author of eight books including the novel The Edge of Maybe (get the e-book now)

 – Regan McMahon – SF Chronicle Sunday Books

+Later in 2012, I bought an old quirky house, deep in the forest in the Sierra Nevada foothills, known as the Secret Undisclosed Location.
 For a few years, I commuted across the state twice a week, from my home in Oakland to the Secret Undisclosed Location and back until, at the end of 2016, I retired from U.C.
-Berkeley to live full time in the forest where I raise chickens, host the podcast Licking the Bowl, write … and BOOK MENTOR.
+Berkeley to live full time in the forest, raise chickens, and BOOK MENTOR.

 { Book Mentor = Editor.
 Coach.
 Butt-kicker.
 Companion. }